ccao-data/service-sqoop-iasworld/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) - Authenticated using `aws configure`
 - [moreutils](http://joeyh.name/code/moreutils/) - For the `ts` timestamp command
 - [jq](https://stedolan.github.io/jq/) - To parse logs to JSON

 The rest of the dependencies for `sqoop` are installed using the included `Dockerfile`.
 To retrieve them, run either of the following commands within the repo directory:

 - `docker-compose pull` - Grabs the latest image from the CCAO GitLab registry, if it exists
 - `docker-compose build` - Builds the `sqoop` image from the included `Dockerfile`

 ### Update table schemas

-If tables schemas are altered in iasWorld (column type change, new columns) the associated table schema files will need to be updated in order to extract the altered tables from iasWorld.
-If new tables have been added, they must be added to `tables-list.csv`, then all  schemas can be updated by changing `/tmp/scripts/run-sqoop.sh` to `/tmp/scripts/get-tables.sh` in `docker-compose.yaml` and running `docker compose up`.
-Once this has been done, the cron job detailed below needs to be updated with any new tables and run.
+If tables schemas are altered in iasWorld (column type change, new columns), then the associated table schema files need to be updated in order to extract the altered tables from iasWorld.
+To update the schema files:

+1. (Optional) If new tables have been added, they must be added to `tables/tables-list.csv`
+2. Change `/tmp/scripts/run-sqoop.sh` to `/tmp/scripts/get-tables.sh` in `docker-compose.yaml`
+3. Run `docker compose up` and wait for the schema files (`tables/$TABLE.sql`) to update
+4. Run `./update-tables.sh` to add bucketing and paritioning to the table schemas
+5. Update the cron job in the README with any new tables, as well as the actual cronjob using `sudo crontab -e`

 ### Export Tables